C. Swallow

 Three days later

-While I am out in the open, I’m buried in snow, using it for warmth.
-My human head is poking out of my snow sack like a babe wrapped in a swaddle of white.
+I’m out in the open, but I’m buried in snow for warmth.
+My head is poking out of my snow sack like a baby swaddled in white.

-My rabbit hat is snug around my head, however, and I have a smile on my lips.
+My rabbit hat is snug around my head and I have a smile on my face.

-“Sweet…sweet sky…” I murmur to myself as I get sleepy.
-I feel so at peace here.
+“Sweet…sweet sky…” I murmur to myself as I start to drift off.
+I feel so peaceful here.

-After careful consideration three days ago when I left my rival mates, I decided to fly far, far away.
-I was sick of not feeling peace, so I traveled back the way I had come until I felt settled enough to land.
+Three days ago, I decided to leave my rival mates and fly far away.
+I was tired of not feeling peace, so I traveled back the way I had come until I felt settled enough to land.

 I flew from Scar Town to the Ice Rocks—a mountain of blue, white, and green.
-This area contains a mild climate.
-The winds aren’t as feisty here and the cold isn’t so biting to the flesh.
+The climate here is mild.
+The winds aren’t as harsh and the cold isn’t as biting.

-“Sweet…sweet meals…” I sigh, content, as I think about my dinner.
+“Sweet…sweet meals…” I sigh, content, thinking about my dinner.
 Four deer.
-I binged, I admit, but I was very hungry after flying nonstop for almost twelve hours.
+I admit, I overate, but I was really hungry after flying nonstop for almost twelve hours.

 “Sweet…sweet freedom…”